 ABSTRACT:

 Axonal degeneration, indicative of surgical decompression, may co-exist in carpal tunnel syndrome (CTS) as the disease progresses.
-But the current diagnostic and severity gradation system cannot clearly indicate its co-existence, resulting in confusion of appropriate treatment prescription.
+However, the current diagnostic and severity gradation system cannot clearly indicate its co-existence, resulting in confusion of appropriate treatment prescription.
 There are also constraints in conventional methods for differentiation as well.
 This study aims at introducing an innovative, efficient and quick screening protocol to differentiate axonal degeneration associated within CTS using ultrasound and nerve conduction studies (NCS).
-It starts by using NCS to perform orthodromic stimulation at wrist to obtain the sensory evoked potential of median and ulnar nerves respectively.
-Meanwhile, the motor evoked potential of the median nerve is collected via stimulating at palm, wrist and elbow, followed by stimulation of the ulnar nerve at wrist, below and above elbow.
-Then, ultrasound assessment is performed using a linear array transducer by calculating cross-sectional area (CSA) and perimeter (P) at wrist and one third distal forearm.
+It starts by using NCS to perform orthodromic stimulation at wrist to obtain the sensory conduction of the median and ulnar nerve respectively.
+Meanwhile, the motor conduction of the median nerve is collected via stimulating at palm, wrist and elbow, followed by stimulation of the ulnar nerve at wrist, below and above elbow.
+Then, ultrasound assessment is performed using a linear array transducer, with cross-sectional area (CSA) and perimeter (P) at wrist and one third distal forearm calipered.
 Ratios (R-CSA, R-P) and changes from wrist to one third distal forearm (ΔCSA and ΔP) are calculated according to standard format.
-Potential axonal degeneration co-existing in CTS will be screened according to the criteria of NCS and cut-off values of ultrasound measurements established in our previous study1.
+Potential axonal degeneration co-existing in CTS will be screened according to the criteria of NCS and cut-off values of ultrasound measurements established in a previous study.
 In terms of its non-invasiveness, low cost, convenience and efficiency, ultrasound can be easily applied complimentarily in clinical practice to prescreen patients with potential co-existing axonal degeneration.
 Nevertheless, the ultrasonographic imaging cannot directly reflect axonal degeneration.
-It still relies on conventional but invasive methods such as electromyography (EMG), biopsy etc. for confirmation.
+It still relies on conventional but invasive methods such as electromyography (EMG) and biopsy for confirmation if needed.

 INTRODUCTION:

 Carpal tunnel syndrome (CTS) is pathologically a disorder with segmental demyelination whereas secondary axonal degeneration, which is indicative of surgical decompression, may co-exist as the disease progresses 1.
-However, the current diagnostic and severity gradation scale (from mild to very severe grade) for CTS cannot clearly indicate co-existence of axonal degeneration, resulting in confusion to choose appropriate treatment.
-Conventional methods for confirming axonal degeneration such as needle electromyography (EMG) and nerve biopsy can be sensitive and accurate, but they are both restricted in the clinical practice due to invasiveness 2
+However, the current diagnostic and severity gradation scale (from mild to very severe grade) for CTS cannot clearly indicate co-existence of axonal degeneration, resulting in confusion of appropriate treatment prescription.
+Conventional methods for confirming axonal degeneration such as needle electromyography (EMG) and nerve biopsy can be sensitive and accurate, but they are both restricted in the clinical practice due to invasiveness.2

-To overcome these shortcomings, ultrasound has been introduced for assisting diagnosing3-5 and grading severity of CTS 6-8.
+To overcome these shortcomings, ultrasound has been introduced for assisting diagnosing3-5 and grading the severity of CTS 6-8.
 Our previous studies also successfully identified its cut-off values for discriminating axonal degeneration associated in CTS, with overall satisfactory, sensitivity and specificity9.
 This study aims at introducing this efficient and non-invasive protocol to practice in the clinical context.
 The rationale of this protocol is to combine the neurophysiological and structural information provided by NCS and ultrasound respectively to indicate the pathological progress1,10.
 It is assumed to be more accurate to describe the pathological progress than the current severity gradation system, helping clinicians to better figure out plan of care.
-Compared to other conventional neuroimaging technique such as diffusion tensor imaging (DTI), this evidence-based approach can also be more easily applied in clinical settings with cheaper cost 11.
+Compared to other conventional neuroimaging technique such as diffusion tensor imaging (DTI), this evidence-based approach can be more easily applied in clinical settings with cheaper cost 11.

 PROTOCOL: